The Bustin Collection (now online here):

 Also a photographic studio in Hereford, active in the 1940s-60s.
 A very mixed collection of subjects – studio portraits, special events.
 Indications of the use of colour in printing these plates is an interesting feature of this collection.

-Dick Jenkins was a farmer in Michaelchurch Escley in the early 20th century.
+Richard Jenkins was a farmer in Herefordshire’s Golden Valley in the early 20th century.
 He was far more interested in his photographic hobby though.
-We have a good glimpse of life, work and society in the Longtown area from c1890 to the 1930s through this collection.
+We have an amazing visual understanding of life, work and society in the Longtown area in the early years of the 20th century thanks to this collection.
 Nine other smaller collections to finish will add another c750 plates.
 Total number of Glass Plates cleaned, packaged, and re-boxed will be in the region of 12,700.
 The project will have taken 3 years from Oct 2015